Merchant's House Museum: Staircases

 The house's staircases are stacked atop one another.
 There is a staircase between the basement and first floor along the extreme eastern end of the house.
 At the basement level, a wooden-paneled wall separates the staircase from the basement hallway, and there is a door at the bottom of the stairs.

 The staircase between the first and second floors has a mahogany handrail with mahogany and brass spindles.
 At the bottom of the handrail is a mahogany newel post with acanthus-leaf carvings.
 The stairway is interrupted by a landing halfway between the first and second stories, which is illuminated by a tall window on the northern wall.
 At the top of the handrail is a post with a carved acanthus leaf, which, according to architectural critic Talbot Hamlin, was designed in a style characteristic of cabinet maker Duncan Phyfe.

 Another staircase connects the second and third floors, which also has mahogany spindles and a newel post.
-In the 1850s, the stair was moved about 42 in north; this was done to accommodate a manually-pulled elevator that carried Sarah Tredwell to her room.
+In the 1850s, the stair was moved about 42 in north to accommodate a manually-pulled elevator that carried Sarah Tredwell to her room.
 The elevator was supported by a rope and a winding mechanism in the attic, which are both still intact.
-As of 2021, there are no elevators within the house.
+The modern museum has no elevators.